enricoforti/enricoforti.github.io/index.md

 - **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues.** With: Rietveld J., Piazza A. — _Revise & Resubmit at: Administrative Science Quarterly_

-- **Competitive Familiarity: Learning to Coordinate by Competing.** With: Ching K. and Rawley E. — _Revise & Resubmit at: Organization Science_
-  - Finalist - _2022 SMS Annual Conference Strategic Human Capital Best Paper Prize_
-  - Nominee - _2022 SMS Annual Conference Research Method Paper Prize_

-- **Minimally Innovative Products for Value Capture.** With: Ching K. — _Revise & Resubmit at: Research Policy_
+- **Style and Quality: Aesthetic Innovation Strategy under Weak Appropriability** With: Ching K. — _Revise & Resubmit at: Research Policy_

 - **Penalizing Hard-working “Strivers” During Medical Scarcity.** With: Lee J. and Tsay C. — _Under review at: Science_